-To successfully progress to the Year Abroad (or Final Year for exempted students) students must pass a minimum of 195 credits from Year 1 and Year 2 including any core modules, and achieve an average mark of 40.0 or higher across all the credits they have taken; this average is weighted rather than being a year 2 average.
-Exceptionally the School may progress a student to the Year Abroad if the student has passed 195 credits from Year 1 and Year 2 but not the core level 5 language module.
-The student must re-sit the failed core language module during the following academic year and may not progress to Final Year from the Year Abroad until this hurdle has been passed.
+To successfully progress to the Year Abroad (or to the Final Year for exempted students), students must pass any core module, as well as meet the overall credit requirements for progression under the Academic Regulations which apply to them.
+Students who have met the credit requirements without the core module are not eligible for progression to Final Year.
+Exceptionally the School may progress a student to the Year Abroad if the student meets the credit requirements but does not pass the core level 5 language module.
+The student must re-sit the failed core language module and may not progress to Final Year from the Year Abroad until this hurdle has been passed.